ryanrudolfoba/SteamDeck-vangogh_oc_fix-installer/README.md

 A simple shell script that installs a precompiled vangogh_oc_fix kernel module. \
 I've built this for SteamOS 3.4.11 stable and the upcoming SteamOS 3.5 (currently in 3.5.1 Preview). \
-As soon as more kernels are released by Valve for the SteamOS I will try to compile and update this accordingly. \
+As soon as more kernels are released by Valve for the SteamOS I will try to compile and update this accordingly.

-As of now, SteamOS MAIN 3.6 is also using 6.1.52 kernel. \
-Credits goes to [badly-drawn-wizards](https://github.com/badly-drawn-wizards/vangogh_oc_fix) for the source code of the kernel module! \
+Credits goes to [badly-drawn-wizards](https://github.com/badly-drawn-wizards/vangogh_oc_fix) for the source code of the kernel module!
-I've forked his repo and will soon upload the headers for those to want to build from source.

 <b> If you like my work please show support by subscribing to my [YouTube channel @10MinuteSteamDeckGamer.](https://www.youtube.com/@10MinuteSteamDeckGamer/) </b> <br>
 <b> I'm just passionate about Linux, Windows, how stuff works, and playing retro and modern video games on my Steam Deck! </b>